actum/actum-surveys/readme.md

 # Actum Surveys Web App Demo
-This is source code for sample ASP.NET Core 1.1 application.
 This application is used to collect company feedback for technical talks.
+It is also technical demo for ASP.NET Core 1.1 and WebPack2.